 The FAST Act, which is a five-year transportation authorization bill, was signed into law on December 4, 2015 by President Obama.
+On October 1, 2020, Congress extended the Act through 2021.
 The FAST Act authorizes \$305 billion over fiscal years 2016 through 2020 for highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail and research, technology, and statistics programs.
 The FAST Act maintains focus on safety, keeps intact the established structure of the various highway-related programs we manage, continues efforts to streamline project delivery and, for the first time, provides a dedicated source of federal dollars for freight projects.